 Support.
 Banks and institutional lenders have business hours, and you can almost always expect to catch someone on the phone during those listed hours when you need help with something.
 A private lender may just be one person with money and a cell phone, and if that person goes on vacation, or just doesn’t want to pick up, there’s not a whole lot you can do.
 As mentioned above, these are not the type of issues you really want to run into when running a serious business.

-Another way to get money to flip a house is through the people you know best.
 Many flippers who don’t have the cash reserves to buy a property in full start by borrowing from friends and family who have the necessary capital.
-A loan from friends or family can feel a lot like cash, given the casual nature of the agreement, speed at which money will exchange hands, and lack of regulatory/legal ramifications.
+House flipping loans from friends or family can feel a lot like cash, given the casual nature of the agreement, speed at which money will exchange hands, and lack of regulatory/legal ramifications.
 It can have its downsides, though.
 Let’s explore pros and cons:

 Capacity, consistency, support.
 All of these cons from private lenders also apply.

 Can get personal.
 Obviously, there are many risks associated with financing for flipping houses.
 Your rehabilitation may not go as planned, you could have made bad assumptions about the market or the property, or, for whatever reason, the home may just not sell.
 When lending from a third party, especially a lending corporation or institution, there are no hard feelings.
 Foreclosure or short sell processes will be put into place and investors will recoup as much as they can.
 However, when personal relationships are intertwined with business, things may not be as simple.
 Consider how the various outcomes of your project will affect these relationships.
 If failure would be more than just financially problematic, maybe you should go a different route.
 You don’t want to be uninvited from the next family reunion!